pagkly/Zed/Investopedia3/Maximum Drawdown (MDD) Definition.md

 A maximum drawdown (MDD) is the maximum observed loss from a peak to a trough of a portfolio, before a new peak is attained.
 Maximum drawdown is an indicator of downside risk over a specified time period.

-It can be used both as a stand-alone measure or as an input into other metrics such as "Return over Maximum Drawdown" and the [Calmar Ratio](https://www.investopedia.com/terms/c/calmarratio.asp).
+It can be used both as a stand-alone measure or as an input into other metrics such as "Return over Maximum Drawdown" and the [[Calmar Ratio]](https://www.investopedia.com/terms/c/calmarratio.asp).
 Maximum Drawdown is expressed in percentage terms.

 ## The Formula for Maximum Drawdown Is